linkml/owlstar/README.md

 This could be encoded and visualized in a standard PG database such as Neo4j as:

 ![img](https://douroucouli.files.wordpress.com/2019/07/mungalls-ontology-design-guidelines-8.png)

+It could also be rendered in plain RDF (RDF* is syntatic sugar for reification)

 This would be interpreted as the following OWL axiom (written here in [Manchester syntax](https://www.w3.org/TR/owl2-manchester-syntax/)):